-Class teachers, in partnership with the SENDCo, are responsible for ensuring that pupils are able to access assessments carried out within their class.
-If a pupil's needs mean that they are unable to access standardised tests then the SENDCo will liaise with the class teacher to assess pupils' eligibility for access arrangements.
+Class teachers, in partnership with the SENDCo, are responsible for ensuring that children are able to access assessments carried out within their class.
+If a child's needs mean that they are unable to access standardised tests then the SENDCo will liaise with the class teacher to assess the child's eligibility for access arrangements.